theithec/pagetools/docs/sections.rst

 Introducion
 -----------

-This app ist for (rendering) nested content.
+This app ist for (rendering) nested content that consists of different models.
+The models use concrete inheritation from :class:`pagetools.sections.models.PageNode`, which can find the "real" object again.
+The :class:`pagetools.sections.templatetags.sections_tags.render_node` renders the nested content and tries to find appropriate templates for the nested objects.

 Example